Mary Wells: The Tumultuous Life of Motown’s First Superstar

-Book Review © 2014 SYDNEY SCHUSTER – All Rights Reserved
+Book Review by SYDNEY SCHUSTER © 2014 – All Rights Reserved

 It doesn’t matter how much you think you know about the music world.
 Mary Wells: The Tumultuous Life of Motown’s First Superstar is a revelation.
 Peter Benjaminson’s fascinating exposé about this underappreciated hitmaker is a roller coaster ride that will leave you breathless.
 I couldn’t wait to see how it ended, even though I already knew (or thought I did).